KietzmannLab/BLT-VS/README.md

 #### Ganglion Cells in Retina:
 - Counting retinal ganglion cells (P and M cells), which are the output neurons of the retina transmitting visual signals to the brain.

-Conclusion

-This summary provides an overview of the estimated average number of pyramidal neurons (or equivalent projection neurons) dedicated to processing the central 5 degrees of the visual field in key regions of the human visual system.
-The included references offer detailed insights and are valuable resources for further exploration of the anatomy and function of these visual processing areas.